Local Plan review

 For any questions about the Local Plan review you can contact us via: email@example.com

-The Local Plan review will go through a number of stages of preparation, as set out below.
+The Local Plan review will go through a number of stages of preparation.

 After the publication stage, the plan will be submitted for examination and will begin the process by which it may be formally adopted by the council.